-We invite you to submit a short essay for our next issue, Activism, in which we aim to highlight Smith College’s long history of involvement.
-We want to hear about your international experiences with social activism, whether as an American participating in activism abroad or as an international student experiencing activism in the United States.
-Submissions are being accepted until Friday, April 3.
+We invite you to submit a short essay for our next issue, Tastes.
+We want to hear about how your tastes have developed, changed, or expanded due to an experience abroad.
+Submissions are being accepted until Friday, October 2, 2015.
 For more details, see our submission page.

 In 2006, I traveled throughout the Middle East and finally started to define my passion more deeply.
 All of my naive beliefs were shattered in Palestinian refugee camps, slums in Cairo, and a clinic for asylum seekers in Istanbul.
 These experiences inspired me to educate myself by enrolling in community college, transferring to Smith, and applying to graduate school.

 I wouldn’t feel defensive if I didn’t agree with, at least partially, the question’s implication: what right do you have to go to other countries and purport to advise on anything?
 How can you think you can improve education in foreign lands when education in your homeland faces so many obstacles?
 People in glass houses ought not to throw stones.

 My mother was a passionate and creative recycler, and that’s how I grew up.
 I couldn’t imagine it any other way besides hand-made and often repurposed.
 In the many years since I graduated from Smith, I’ve worked and lived around the world, beginning in 1973 in Chile where my first house gifts were a couple of empty milk and wine bottles without which I would not have been able to buy any milk or wine!